senyosimpson/apollo/development.md

 ### Update - 30/05/2020

 I have implemented durations with notes.
 This follows Alda syntax - notes that have durations are specified as {note}{duration} e.g c4.
 In this world so far, the duration is specified in quarter notes.
 1 is equivalent to 1 quarter note, 2 is two quarter notes, 4 is four quarter notes and so forth.
 Similarly to Alda, when a note is changed, the duration remains for consecutive notes until changed again.

+## Testing - 30/05/2020

+I am happy with the current state of the project.
+Before I go further to develop more features, I'm going to spend time writing tests and writing docstrings.
+I haven't written tests in Clojure before so this should be fun!
+It is also my first time doing it with a functional programming language.
+I expect it to be much easier given the focus on purity and composability.